stelzinga/MF/Management_Framework-Appendix.md

 vi.
 Streams to Projects / Subs to Routines or vii.
 Actions to Streams / Drills to Subs

 The link indicator is considered text even if stated as a number e.g.,'1', '1.1'.
 Link Indicator is optional in which case it can be written as || or omitted altogether.

 ### Objective Notation Reference Indicator
-The Reference Indicator 'refers' to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference] *or* contains free text.
+The Reference Indicator 'refers' to a separate location with more information using the logic as described in [## Note Reference] *or* contains free text.
 In other words, Reference Indicator is:
 1. Free text or
 2. Reference to a Section or Note or
 3. Reference to a File or
 4. Reference to a URL or
 5. Reference to a Mail or
 ...
 etc.

-Free text can be used to provide comments, but can also be used to show the next Task, using Task Notation *within* the Reference Indicator i.e., [. nnn], [/ nnn],  [! nnn], [~ nnn] and [x nnn] in which nnn is the Task to be done using Task Notation.
-With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks and Objectives within Objectives which can also be considered nesting Tasks within Objectives.
+Free text can be used to provide comments, but can also be used to show the next Task, using Task Notation *within* the Reference Indicator i.e., [.
+Do nnn], [/ Do nnn],  [!
+Do nnn], [~ Do nnn] and [x Do nnn] in which nnn is the Task to be done using Task Notation.
+With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks and Objectives within Objectives.
 Alternatively, one can see this as Streams within Objectives.
 Don't get confused by the terminology!
 Concatenation of Tasks is possible as well using a double '&' symbol (ampersand) e.g., [/ Do something && .
 Do something else afterwards].
 See examples below.
 Reference Indicator is optional in which case it can be written as [] or omitted altogether.

 ### Objective Notation Hierarchy
-As was mentioned in [MGT: 99.Legend] there exist two hierarchies that drive work throughout a Venture: the Project Hierarchy and Routine Hierarchy, depicted visually below.
+As mentioned in the Management Framework note there exist two hierarchies that drive work throughout a Venture: the Project Hierarchy and Routine Hierarchy, depicted visually below.

 Venture
   Run Goal
     Run Sub-Goal
       Routine
         Sub
           Drill
   Change Goal
     Change Sub-Goal
       Project
         Stream
           Action

 Instead of using the Link Indicator to Link Sub-Goals to Goals, Objectives to Sub-Goals, Streams to Projects, etc. it is possible to omit the Link Indicator and instead apply an Objective Notation Hierarchy using indentation as follows:

-status name (date) {owner} [reference]
-    status name (date) {owner} [reference]
-        status name (date) {owner} [reference]
-            status name (date) {owner} [reference]
-                status name (date) {owner} [reference]
+status name (date) {owner} [reference] status name (date) {owner} [reference] status name (date) {owner} [reference] status name (date) {owner} [reference] status name (date) {owner} [reference]

 This format is useful to visually show the relation between Goals, Sub-Goals, Projects/Streams/Subs and Routines/Actions/Drills.
 The above is a *possible* display, it may not be *desirable* to use this too often: it can become difficult to read.

 ### Objective Notation Expanded Format
 With above details of the various Indicators, the expanded format for Objective Notation can be written as: